one ECDN, multiple content delivery solutions

 ECDN vs. CDN

 CDNs are made up of a series of geographically distributed servers designed to deliver content to users more quickly based on their location.
 ECDNs operate under a similar premise, rapidly delivering content across local networks.
-So why choose you use an ECDN?
+So why use an ECDN?
 For one, CDNs suffer from two primary issues compared to ECDNs.

 - Peak Demand - While CDNs can handle multiple requests at once, corporate networks making simultaneous requests cannot.
 ECDNs intelligently peer or cache this data locally, reducing the number of requests to the CDN and freeing up your network.